Lebanese diaspora

-Lebanese diaspora refers to Lebanese migrants and their descendants who emigrated from Lebanon and now reside in other countries.
-There are more people of Lebanese origin (15,4 million) living outside Lebanon than within the country (6 million citizens).
-The Lebanese diaspora consists of Christians, Muslims, Druze, and Jews.
-The Christians trace their origin to several waves of emigration, starting with the exodus that followed the 1860 Lebanon conflict during the Ottoman Empire.
+Lebanese diaspora refers to Lebanese immigrants and their descendants who emigrated from Lebanon to countries worldwide.
+There are more people of Lebanese origin (15.4 million) living outside Lebanon than within Lebanon (6 million).
+The Lebanese diaspora consists of Christians, Muslims, Jews, Druze, and Armenians.
+Lebanese Christians trace their origin to several waves of emigration, beginning with an exodus ensuing the 1860 Mount Lebanon conflict.

-Under the current Lebanese nationality law, the Lebanese diaspora do not have an automatic right to return to Lebanon.
-Varying degrees of assimilation and a high degree of inter-ethnic marriages in the Lebanese diaspora communities, regardless of religious affiliation, have caused many of the Lebanese diaspora not to have passed fluency in Arabic to their children, although most still maintain a Lebanese national identity.
-Several factors have caused Lebanese emigration, including civil wars, attacks on Lebanese sovereignty and land by Israel and Syria, and political and economic crises.
+Under the Lebanese nationality law, diaspora Lebanese do not have an automatic right to return.
+Varying degrees of assimilation and a high degree of interethnic marriages in the diaspora communities, regardless of faith, have caused the lack of passage of Arab fluency to their children, while most consider themselves Lebanese.
+Factors that have contributed to Lebanese emigration include civil wars, foreign invasions of Lebanon, and political and economic crises.

-The largest of the Lebanese diaspora reside in Brazil, 7 million people, followed by Argentina, with about 1.5 million.